-\item Apart from the dwarf galaxies population, the merger debris do not show any isolated structures in the actions space being distributed over a large area, as well as overlapping with each other and in-situ stars~(see Figs.~\ref{fig2::actions1},~\ref{fig2::actions2}).
-However, we suggest that accreted stars can more likely be identified with the cut $\sqrt{J_r}>0.2-0.3$.
-We also proposed that some merger debris can be disentangled from each other in the ($J_z/J_r$ - orbital eccentricity) space.
+\item Apart from the dwarf galaxy population, the merger debris do not show any isolated structures in the action space being distributed over a large area, as well as overlapping with each other and in situ stars~(see Figs.~\ref{fig2::actions1},~\ref{fig2::actions2}).
+However, we suggest that accreted stars can more likely be identified with the cut $\sqrt{J_r}>0.2-0.3\ {\rm (10^4\ kpc\ km\ s^{-1})^{0.5}}$.
+We also propose that some merger debris can be disentangled from each other in the ($J_z/J_r$ -- orbital eccentricity) space.
 Nevertheless, we showed that the actions, once combined with the orbital parameters~(e.g. eccentricity), demonstrate different behaviour for different merger debris, thus making it possible to disentangle accretion events~(see Fig.~\ref{fig2::actions_ecc}).

 \item The accreted stars in HESTIA have a broad distribution of eccentricities, peaking at $\approx0.6-0.9$.
 The mean eccentricity of the accreted stars correlates with the mass of the accreted dwarf galaxy and the time of accretion.
-In particular, more massive mergers and more recent ones result in the smaller eccentricity of stars at $\rm z=0$.
+In particular, more massive mergers and more recent ones result in lower eccentricity of stars at $\rm z=0$.

-\item Finally, we showed that identifying stellar haloes in the Toomre diagram selects both accreted and in-situ stars, which in total represent $45-65\%$ of the stellar mass of the galaxy~(excluding dwarf galaxies).
-The accreted component of such kinematically-defined stellar haloes is mainly made of a single merger~($\approx 40-50\%$).
-The in-situ mass fraction also correlates with the total accreted mass~(see Fig.~\ref{fig2::masses}).
+\item Finally, we showed that identifying stellar haloes in the Toomre diagram selects both accreted and in situ stars, which in total represent $45-65\%$ of the stellar mass of the galaxy~(excluding dwarf galaxies).
+The accreted component of such kinematically defined stellar haloes is mainly made of a single merger~($\approx 40-50\%$).
+The in situ mass fraction also correlates with the total accreted mass~(see Fig.~\ref{fig2::masses}).

 \end{itemize}